trevstanhope/MR15/README.md

 # Mutrac MR15
 ## Overview
-The MR15 features a dynamic new electronic
+The MR15 features a new electronic system which

 ### Electronic Control Unit (ECU)
-The ECU is a dedicated microcontroller for managing basic vehicle functionality.
+The ECU is a dedicated ATMEL328 microcontroller for managing basic vehicle functionality.
 Responsibilities of the ECU include managing several key sub-systems, specifically the Power Steering Module (PSM), Electronic Ballast Module (EBM), Electronic Engine Module (EEM), and Fail-Safe Module (FSM).